AarthiJuryala3107/yeedu-notebook-examples/README.md

 - **j_querying_nyc_taxi_bigdata.ipynb**
 Running complex queries on Azure's open dataset NYC Taxi - Yellow (1.5B rows, 50 GB data).

+- **k_ml_model_api.py**
+Creates an API function of a simple machine learning pipeline using the Iris dataset with a RandomForest model, which works as long as the Yeedu Python Job runs.

+- **l_access_pretrained_model_from_huggingface.ipynb**
+Uses the `Snowflake/snowflake-arctic-embed-xs` model from Hugging Face to compute similarity scores between queries and documents.

 ## Usage